andycroll/andycroll.com/_posts/2019/2019-11-03-write-one-test.md

 ---

-Rails comes with a built-in testing framework and many Rubyists eulogise various methods of testing.
-Behaviour Driven Development, 100% test coverage, Red-green-refactor.
+Rails comes with a built-in testing framework and many Rubyists eulogise various methods of testing: Behaviour Driven Development, 100% test coverage, Red-Green-Refactor.

 But perhaps you’ve never really ‘got it’ or ever seen the benefits of an established testing culture.
 As a result you might not have got _any_ tests on your Rails application.